 Two afternoons per week, students dive into specialized training in a series of Master Classes.
 Past master classes have included Audition Technique, Suzuki, Directing, Viewpoints, Clowning, Alexander Technique, Playwriting, Solo Performance, Shakespeare, and Theatre for Social Change.

-During the evenings, students rehearse in Collaborative Theatre Ensembles to devise an original performance piece inspired by an Artistic Muse.
+During the evenings and on Saturday afternoons, students rehearse in Collaborative Theatre Ensembles to devise an original performance piece inspired by an Artistic Muse.
 These projects are process-oriented ensemble pieces, geared toward empowering individual students to develop a collective artistic voice.
 At program’s end, all students perform these projects in the College of Fine Arts TheatreLab@855.
 Family and friends are invited to attend.

 On Friday evenings, students participate in Experimental Theatre Laboratories.
 The students’ personal work as theatre artists influences the topics of exploration.